learningtapestry/lt-google-api/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/lt-google-api.
+Bug reports and pull requests are welcome on GitHub at https://github.com/learningtapestry/lt-google-api.

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [Apache License](https://github.com/learningtapestry/lcms-engine/blob/master/LICENSE).